Jean de Carrouges: Legacy

 Due to the celebrity and controversy surrounding the case, the judicial duel between Carrouges and Le Gris was one of the last permitted by the French government.
 As a well-attended and infamous event, it soon became a well-known case.
 In France, the memory of the duel far outlasted its participants, primarily a result of it being recorded soon after by the contemporary chronicler Jean Froissart.
 Over the following century, vivid and imaginative accounts were carried in the chronicles of Jean Juvénal des Ursins and the Grandes Chroniques de France, as well as by Jehan de Waurin and others, many embellishing the story with imaginative twists.
 The factual details of the case are unusually well-recorded for a medieval trial, as the records of the Parlement de Paris have survived intact, and Jacques Le Gris' lawyer Jean Le Coq kept meticulous notes on the case, which still exist.
-In addition to a clear view of proceedings, these notes also contain Le Coq's own concerns about his client, whose innocence Le Coq deemed highly suspect, according The Last Duel author Eric Jager.
+In addition to a clear view of proceedings, these notes also contain Le Coq's own concerns about his client, whose innocence Le Coq deemed highly suspect, according to The Last Duel author Eric Jager.

-Despite the well-recorded details several chronicles, including the Chronique du Religieux de Saint-Denys and the chronicles of Jean Juvénal des Ursins, tell of a third man confessing to the rape at his death.
+Despite the well-recorded details, several chronicles including the Chronique du Religieux de Saint-Denys and the chronicles of Jean Juvénal des Ursins tell of a third man confessing to the rape at his death.
 This story, which The Last Duel author Eric Jager claims is "without basis", was subsequently repeated in many later sources, particularly as proof for the great miscarriage of justice of the event and the tradition of trial-by-combat.
 Jager also claims that the Encyclopædia Britannica still contained a version of that false tale, under the entry for "Duel", until the 1970s.